alidili/RecyclerViewHelper/README.md

 ## Dependency

-Add this in your root build.gradle file (not your module build.gradle file):
+Add this in your root build.gradle file:

 ```
 allprojects {